BattlezoneScrapField/.github/profile/README.md

 <br>

-## Getting Involved
+# Getting Involved

 <img width="30%" src="/profile/gif/bz2_scav_deploy.gif">

 Here are a few steps on how you can get involved with the Battlezone community:

-- Check out whats available in the community discussions [here](https://github.com/orgs/BattlezoneScrapField/discussions)!
+- Check out whats available in [community discussions](https://github.com/orgs/BattlezoneScrapField/discussions)!
 - Request to contribute to GitHub projects!
 - Join the discord servers!